evoldoers/biomake/README.md

     Always build fresh target even if dependency is up to date -B
     Shortcut for --always-make
--f GNUMAKEFILE
+-f GNUMAKaEFILE
-    Translates a GNU Makefile to a makeprog [incomplete] -p MAKEPROG
+    Use a GNU Makefile as the build specification [incomplete] -p MAKEPROG
-    Uses MAKEPROG as the build specification [default: makespec.pro] -l DIRECTORY
+    Uses MAKEPROG as the (Prolog) build specification [default: makespec.pro] -l DIRECTORY
     Iterates through directory writing metadata on each file found
 ```